SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/README.md

 SnapBundle™ works with _any_ type of object that has either an assigned serial number or a made-up serial number (1, 2, 3, 4, ...) that is unique to your Account.
 Thus, the platform works equally well with barcodes, QR-codes, RFID & NFC tags as it does with plain old serial numbers.
 If it has a unique serial number, or you can make something up, it can be defined as an [Object](OBJECT.md "Object") in our system, and every Object provides a plethora of media-rich contextual association opportunities.

 ### Create Rich Associations.
 SnapBundle™ can easily associate virtually _anything_ with _anything_.
 Hashtags, key-value metadata, and arbitrary files of any type or size is easily associated with an Object and securely stored in the Cloud.
-Contextual search capabilities mean you can find matching Objects by looking for keywords instead of long, boring serial numbers.
+Each primary object type can be associated with any other object type with relationships like parent-child, peer, neighbor, follows, followed by, etc. Contextual search capabilities mean you can find matching objects by looking for keywords instead of long, boring serial numbers.
 Check out our [primary data types](DATA_TYPES.md "Primary Data Types") to see our incredibly intuitive object model.

 ### Near Real-Time Integrations
 We get it- *you* generated the data, *you* want to own the data, and, you want us to push it to you in a timely manner.
 That's exactly what the SnapBundle™ platform can do.
 Define a standard HTTPS end point in your data center, and as soon as we digitally sign and persist the data, we'll push a copy of the data to you using JavaScript Object Notation (JSON) as fast as the ether will carry the bits.
 Check out our [Event Stream](EVENT.md "Event Stream") model to see how easy it is to understand the data feed.